What is the TEFL course?

 When will the course start?

-The course will start in October 2017.
-Final closing date for applications Friday 15th September 2017.
+The course will start in September / October 2018, subject to enrolment figures.
+Final closing date for applications September 2018.

 What dates do I attend class on campus?

 ?
 November 2018 - Lecture Room 1

 ?
 November 2018 - Lecture Room 3

 What are the entry requirements?

 Candidates must hold a university degree (minimum H2:2)